 New Zealand is transitioning to the next stage of its COVID-19 response, which involves continuing with everyday activities and services, while minimising the spread.
 This means we can continue to offer our services to Hamiltonians with extra safety measures in place to protect the vulnerable and at-risk among our community.

-From Friday 3 December, our community libraries will be begin operating at orange of the government’s new traffic light system.
-The following safety measures will help keep you, your whaanau, and our community safe.
+From Friday 3 December, our community libraries are operating at orange of the government’s new traffic light system.
+The following safety measures help keep you, your whaanau, and our community safe.

 Face coverings are required inside our community libraries.
 If you have a health-related exemption, please let our staff know and bring evidence of your exemption.

 We encourage you to keep a 1m distance from people you do not know to keep safe.

 Stay home if you are unwell, and self-isolate until you receive a negative test to stop any potential spread of the virus.

 The safety of our staff and community is always our priority and we will closely monitor public health advice and update our website as new information becomes available.

 Hamilton City Libraries offer a number of online services which you can access whilst you are self-isolating.
 Please check out our Contactless Library Services for more information.

 We are following all public health advice and at Red setting of the traffic light system, we require all staff and visitors to follow these golden rules:

 Keep 1m distance from people you don’t know